 Nevertheless, many investors don't seem to intrinsically understand how investing in stocks works.
 This causes them to become their own worst enemy as they misguidedly treat shares more akin to lottery tickets than proportional ownership in a real operating company with sales and earnings they can enjoy, some of which arrives in the form of a cash dividend.

-Let's take this opportunity to clear up three things you need to know before you acquire your first share of stock.
-By laying the misconceptions out on the table, you have a better chance of arming yourself against risks you may not even realize you are taking as well as tempering your expectations to more reasonable levels.
+Let's take this opportunity to clear up three things you need to know before you acquire your first shares of stock.

 Stocks Follow Their Earnings Over the Long-Term But Can Fluctuate Wildly Over the Short-Term

 Over time, a company is only worth the profit it generates for the owners.
 Stock market bubbles can’t last forever and even the worst economic depression comes to an end.
 Academics such as Dr. Jeremy Siegel have proven that most of the inflation-adjusted returns from owning stocks come from profits paid out to owners as cash dividends.
 One way to protect yourself is to make sure you don’t pay too much for a stock relative to the earnings by looking at the earnings yield.

 Nevertheless, the stock market is a giant auction at its core.
 This means that from time to time, investor sentiment and structural challenges may result in equity prices deviating substantially from the real, underlying intrinsic value of a firm.